 Your sleeping bag plays an important role.
 In serious cases, choosing the right sleeping bag will protect you in very cold conditions and help protect you from cold-weather injuries.
 Beyond this, having the right sleep system when hiking or camping will have a range of effects:

-- Better sleep will improve your physical recovery each day.
+Better sleep will improve your physical recovery each day and aid your post-hike recovery.
 Having a poor night's sleep reduces your body's production of cytokines, a protein that targets infection and inflammation.

 How do you sleep?